 Why is your research important?
 What would you like the general public to know about it?

 Child maltreatment is a worldwide public problem affecting around one billion children.
 Globally, the lifetime economic burden of child abuse and neglect is about seven trillion dollars.
 In many countries, pediatric healthcare workers are required by law to report cases of child abuse and neglect to a designated legal authority.
 In the Kingdom of Saudi Arabia (KSA), it was not until 2009 when the Saudi Ministry of Social Affairs legally mandated educational and healthcare divisions to report suspected cases of child abuse and neglect to police and to Child Protective Center Services (CPCs).
 To date, there have been limited studies examining KSA pediatricians and dentists’ knowledge about identifying and reporting cases of child abuse and neglect.
 Findings from these studies revealed that KSA pediatricians and dentists were lacking in their knowledge of this information.
 Even less literature is available about KSA pediatric nurses’ knowledge and attitudes relative to identifying and reporting cases of child abuse and neglect.
 Therefore, the purpose of the study was to provide descriptive information on the knowledge and attitudes of KSA pediatric nurses in identifying and reporting cases of child abuse and neglect.
 Information gathered from this study will be useful for KSA hospitals and health organizations that are interested in improving their policies and procedures for identifying and reporting cases of child abuse and neglect.
 Moreover, this study may lead to future research exploring the state of child abuse and neglect cases in the KSA.

 What are your future plans?

-My future plans to pursue my career as a faculty in nursing school and perform researches and studies that will add to pediatric field.
+My future plans are to pursue my career as a faculty in nursing school and perform research and studies that will add to pediatric field.
 Plus, enjoying my time with my family.